 - Project 1 will familiarize you with the development environment, permitting you to compile, build, execute and debug your kernel.
 You will also add a minor system call to the kernel. - Project 2 will add a system call to windows.
-The system call will return 'useful' system statistics. - Project 3 is the major project.
-We will implement a fair thread scheduler.
+The system call will return 'useful' system statistics. - Project 3 will be the capstone project in NWEN 301 the topic will be set later in the course.